hwerrell/Intro-to-Programming/WERRELL_Final_Project/README.md

 Turn your playlist into a sky of clouds!

 ## Data Source
-This program takes a CSV of a Spotify playlist created by **Exportify**: https://exportify.net, and animates it as a data-visualization.
+This program takes a CSV of a Spotify playlist created by [Exportify](https://exportify.net), and animates it as a data-visualization.

 ## Data Mapping
 The animation is based on 4 different data points: